ZelinC/Genetic-Programming-trading-rules-searching/README.md

 * `Double_Evolution_GP_backend.R` is the backend function support this program, do not open it unless you want to edit the source code.
 * `train2_fit.rds` and `train2_rules.rds` are my pre-searched trading rules for my research.
 * `GP_visulisation.R` helps you to visualise the performance of selected trading rules.
-* `USDJPY1440.csv` is the exchange rate data I used for my thesis, it is downloaded from MetaTrader 4.
-It is recommended that you download exchange rate data from the platform so it matches the input requirement.
+* `USDJPY1440.csv` is the exchange rate data I used for my thesis, which is downloaded from MetaTrader 4.
+It is recommended that you download exchange rate data from this platform so it matches the input requirement.
 It works for different foreign exchange rates and frequencies.

 ### Program information